Support and information for disabled people

 Download the reminder note, by clicking the button below watch some of our Youth Alliance members washing their hands to a funky song.Watch Video

 Will You Be Receiving Home Support?

-Will you be receiving home support through Level 4 and Level 3?
+Will you be receiving home support during isolation?

 If you are still requiring care during this time, such as DHB carers, you may find this information useful.
-If you haven’t already, you’ll want to discuss with your agency or provider about how they plan to continue to support you during Level 4 and Level 3 and what they’ll be doing to ensure your safety.
+If you haven’t already, you’ll want to discuss with your agency or provider about how they plan to continue to support you during isolation periods and what they’ll be doing to ensure your safety.